 - Finest ingredients: Universally untrue – manufacturers choose ingredients to fit a budget.
 The finest are beyond their reach.

 - Chosen/selected carefully/by hand: What kind of choice or selection doesn’t involve an element of care?
-And did they really hold every single ingredient in their hand before deciding?
+And did those oh-so-careful choosers really hold every single ingredient in their hands before deciding?

-- Taste buds: All references to the way your taste buds might react are clichés
+- Taste buds: All references to the way a customer’s taste buds might react are clichés

 - Perfect for/as: Translation: can be used for/as.